Senior Research Scientist at the Australian E-Health Research Centre., CSIRO

 I have expertise in natural language processing, logic, software design, functional programming, artificial intelligence, machine learning, radio physics and mathematics .
 My previous research at the University of Queensland was on biomedical imaging for detecting strokes in the brain and breast cancer using microwave radiation.

 I am a beekeeper, rare book collector, and currently learning Latin.
-I believe Latin is the ultimate language for human to computer interaction.

 I am also the father of a rambunctious autistic boy who is unaware he is bilingual and functions like a human GPS system.
 He is frequently involved in my research.